 If you’re planning to fish in saltwater, it’s important to consider a water resistant reel.
 Salt can damage the small moving parts of a reel like the bearings and drag system and water resistant reels will have these components sealed in waterproof housing or under an o-ring (in cheaper models).

 “Water resistant, Chinese made machined alloy reels start at about $200.
-From there you can go up to something like a Striker HSD which is still made in China but uses much stronger housing and spool, for $250.
+From there you can go up to something like a Stalker HSD which is still made in China but uses much stronger housing and spool, for $250.

 “$250 is a lot to spend on a reel, but it is something that you can use in both fresh and saltwater and it's going to last you a lot longer than a $200 reel,” says Heron.